Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Appendix: Proof of Lemma

 (7) We eliminate all $\lambda$-moves made while reading inputs (including the endmarkers).
-Let $\Gamma=\{a_0,a_1,\ldots,a_k\}$ be a stack alphabet defined at the previous step with $a_0=Z_0$.
-This step is composed of three substeps (i)--(iii).
+Let $\Gamma=\{a_0,a_1,\ldots,a_k\}$ be a stack alphabet defined at the previous step with $a_0=\bot $.
+This step is composed of the following three substeps (i)--(iii).